by Professor Byron Sharp

 The scientific evidence suggests alcohol helps cause (only) two cancers, areodigestive and liver, though these are rare and the elevated risk of death is tiny.
 It’s wrong and unethical to scare the public, and to misrepresent the medical evidence.

-I’m going to document how Professor Jennie Connor’s article missed out important studies and misrepresented others.
-She even missed evidence that helps a part of her argument.
+I’m going to document how Professor Jennie Connor’s article missed out important studies and misrepresented others (she even missed evidence that helps a part of her argument).

 The well known problem with epidemiology studies is that they show correlations that are often not causal – they can be completely spurious due to confounding factors.
 For example, population data might show that elderly people who exercise regularly tend to live longer.
 But elderly people who are afflicted with debilitating health issues are very likely to exercise less (many will be simply unable to undertake exercise), so really it is health that is determining both the exercise as well as the longevity.
 Exercise might well be doing good but the risk estimate (for not exercising) is going to be inflated.

 In the absence of controlled experiments (which for cancer research are pretty much impossible for ethical and practical reasons) we need other evidence to support treating a correlation in population studies as causal.
-Connor’s article makes 3 points:
+Connor’s article makes 3 such points:

 1. First, Connor says, there is a dose-response relationship between alcohol consumption and some cancers, that is, any increase in drinking is associated with increased cancer risk.
 However, she then (rightly so) contradicts herself in pointing out that for most of these cancers meta-analysis shows no risk for light drinking.
 Connor should have noted that some meta-analyses show heightened risk only for the heaviest level of persistent drinking (which is problematic, as this group may contain alcoholics and people drinking as self-medication for health problems, a confound completely ignored by Connor (and many others)).

-3. Third, Connor briefly discusses potential biological mechanisms for alcohol perhaps causing cancer.
+3. Third, Connor briefly discusses potential biological mechanisms for how alcohol might cause cancer.
 Alcohol in itself is not carcinogenic to human cells, and the epidemiology shows associations with only some cancers and not others (indeed, drinking appears to be protective against some cancers).
 As Connor writes: “The mechanisms by which alcohol causes cancer are not well understood, but are thought to depend upon the target organ.
 Pure ethanol does not act as a carcinogen in animal studies, and evidence that it causes mutations directly in humans is weak”.
 A possible mechanism is that bacteria in the mouth and digestive tract convert alcohol to acetaldehyde, which is a carcinogen.
 As Connor notes “Stronger associations and more susceptibility at low doses is seen for the cancers where alcohol and [hence] acetaldehyde come into direct contact with the tissues”.
 She doesn’t mention that this potential bio-mechanism is supported by the evidence that people whose genes mean they are slow to break down acetaldehyde (somewhat common in Asia, very rare for West Europeans), have substantially higher rates of oral/throat (aerodigestive) cancers.
 Other potential biological mechanisms, such as alcohol increasing estrogen levels, remain very speculative and face a number of difficulties, such as explaining why women who drink alcohol have lower, not higher, rates of endometrial cancer (Je et al 2014, Sun et al 2010).

-So for aerodigestive cancers, we have the highest correlations in epidemiology data (though nowhere like the magnitude for smoking), and we have a plausible mechanism (the culprit being acetaldehyde).
-Plus we can add the evidence that Connor missed – there are much higher rates of aerodigestive cancer amongst people who do not have the genes to quickly metabolise acetaldehyde (Seitz and Becker 2007).
+So for aerodigestive cancers, we see the highest correlations in epidemiology data (though nowhere like the magnitude for smoking), and we have a plausible mechanism (the culprit being acetaldehyde).
+Plus we can add the evidence that Connor missed – there are much higher rates of aerodigestive cancer among people who do not have the genes to quickly metabolise acetaldehyde (Seitz and Becker 2007).
 This is by far the best case for making a causal connection between drinking alcohol and a cancer.
 Though it must be noted that aerodigestive cancers are rare (eg a tiny 0.3% of US deaths are from oral cancers, and most of these are caused by smoking, age and genes) – even though most of the population drinks alcohol.

 For the other cancers Connor mentions, the evidence of causality is extremely poor.
 In contrast, the evidence is vastly more convincing that drinking alcohol moderately reduces heart disease, diabetes, dementia, and overall mortality.
 In addition to meta-analyses of many population studies, we have plausible biological mechanisms, supported by lab studies, animal experiments, and hospital trials.
 Meta-analysis of dozens of experiments shows administering alcohol to subjects leads to rapid positive changes in biomarkers for heart health (Brien et al 2011).
 We also see changes in drinking linked to changes in rates of heart disease, diabetes and overall mortality, e.g. people who increase their drinking lower their risk of heart disease.
 In sum, this is what a plausible case for causality looks like.